chrezalvin/tank-simulator/README.md

 # tank-simulator
-this is a midterm exam unity project
+this is a final project for 3D Game Development